 The department of natural resources and parks, in consultation with the department of development and environmental services, shall conduct monitoring ((in one or two subbasins)) to evaluate the effect of this ((ordinance)) chapter on ((wetland)) protecting the functions and values of critical areas. ((The departments shall file a status report on the monitoring with the clerk of the council for distribution to the chair of the growth management and unincorporated areas committee, or its successor committee, not later than January 1, 2007.
-The departments shall file a final report on the monitoring with the clerk of the council for distribution to the chair of the growth management and unincorporated areas committee, or its successor committee, not later than January 1, 2010.))
+The departments shall file a final report on the monitoring with the clerk of the council for distribution to the chair of the chair of the chair of the growth management and unincorporated areas committee, or its successor committee, not later than January 1, 2007.